zinqlabs/stagehand/README.md

-# Stagehand
+# stagehand

-Stagehand is a web automation SDK that leverages LLMs and industry to achieve a low friection, cost effective, and resilient way to automate the browser.
+stagehand is a web automation SDK that leverages LLMs and industry to achieve a low friection, cost effective, and resilient way to automate the browser.
 We are currently in the process of adding more acronyms and buzzwords

 ## Setup

-The prototype version of the sdk relies on Browserbase (of course), Open AI, and Playwright.
+The prototype version of the sdk relies on Browserbase, Open AI, and Playwright.
 Here's how to get started:

 1. install dependencies